 Welcome!

-At Harvard, I have taught and helped design courses on formal theory, research methods, organized crime, and comparative politics.
-In 2021, I received the Derek C. Bok Award for Excellence in Graduate Student Teaching of Undergraduates.
+I have taught courses on the politics of organized crime, Central American and Latin American politics, authoritarianism, comparative politics, formal theory, and mixed methods.
+In 2021, I won the Derek C. Bok Award for Excellence in Graduate Student Teaching of Undergraduates.
+You can find more information about my teaching here.

 I have an A.B. from Harvard College and an M.Sc. from Oxford, where I was a Weidenfeld-Hoffmann Scholar and a member of St. Antony’s College.
 I was born and raised in San Salvador, El Salvador.